 - Low Profit Margins

-- Delays in shippment
+- Delays in shipment

 - Customer service challenge